vaibhuujaiswal/Personalised_Resume_Builder/README.md

 Now, since we had to respond with content type as PDF.
 We would create a ByteArrayOutputStream and save the output in the same.
 The converted ByteArray is the added to response entity with http headers indicating the media type as pdf and file name.

 The API handles errors by using try catch statements and sending responseEntity with httpStatus as well as logging the error using Logger.
+If we miss any field

 Error Handling ->
 400 : Bad Request